 The highest mountains in Europe are in the Aosta Valley, medieval castles to protect the roads across the Alps, used since the Roman Empire.
-Also, agricultural traditions are still alive today, the most sophisticated and advanced facilities for skiing in resorts frequented by millions of skiers from around the world.
+Also, agricultural traditions are still alive today, and the most sophisticated and advanced facilities for skiing in resorts are frequented by millions of skiers worldwide.
 These villages can be reached only by cable car and do not have a road for vehicles.
 These natural parks protect flora and fauna.
 This book on the Valle d'Aosta tells all this and more.
 It describes eight routes to visit all the localities of the Valley.

 Valle d'Aosta is a vertical region, you might say, in the physical sense, for the many high peaks surrounding it, including Mont Blanc, the highest mountain in Europe at 4,807 meters.
 Nevertheless, this region of such reduced dimensions has a surprising concentration of so many natural splendors, of so many monuments, of so much precious historical and artistic heritage.
 In its vertical aspect, their density evokes the crowding of skyscrapers in a metropolis where horizontal urban space is scarce and precious.

 Aosta, the regional capital and the only province of the Valley, is rich in history.
 Traces of the ancient Augusta Pretoria (the Latin name of Aosta) can easily be seen, such as the magnificent Arch of Augustus (25 B.C.) and the Roman Theatre remains.
 For Aosta, the Middle Ages were anything but dark: as an important center of commercial traffic with France and Switzerland, the city enjoyed an extended period of prosperity.
 It is no coincidence that the Cathedral and Church of St. Ursus are two churches of great beauty, dating back to the Middle Ages.